ItsSamikshaVijay/TargetCTFWriteup/README.md

 ![alt text](sso.png)
 In this challenge, I scanned a QR code and received the output `Synt{rirel_pgs_arrqf_ebg13}`.
 Right away, I realized I had overlooked something obvious—the format was supposed to be flag{...}, but instead, I got synt{...}.
 That had to mean it was encoded in some cipher.
 Time to figure out which one.
 It clearly wasn’t Base64 or SHA-256, so those were off the table.
 The word “synt” stood out, and I started noticing a pattern—letters seemed to be mapped, like f → s, y → l, a → n, and g → t.
 That suggested some kind of substitution cipher, and the key appeared to be "flag".I briefly considered Vigenère, but the presence of numbers made that unlikely.
 So, it had to be a straightforward substitution cipher.

 So yeah, I tossed that flag into a cipher program and let it do the heavy lifting for me.
 My educated guess paid off, and I ended up with a (kinda) legible message.
 First, I got "Ever", then "Seem", followed by "rch 13"—and that’s when it clicked.
 I know a cipher decryptor called ROT13.
 And guess what?
 It’s a substitution cipher.
+That's how I got the flag!

 ![alt text](p1.png)

-After analyzing the format, I realized that the message was encoded using the **ROT13** cipher.

-- **Decoded message**: `Flag{evershouldbe13}`
-- The flag was: `flag{ever_should_be_13}`.

 ### Suricata Analysis